collabo-community/use-me-for-experiments/@example/.md/2024/pr-template.md

 > [!NOTE]
 > Do not remove this note or section.
 This talks about extra things to take note of, in addition to the directions given in the Collabo Community pull request guidelines.

+We appreciate the time taken to help tackle issue tickets within the Collabo Community.
+Please go ahead to submit your pull request even if it is not yet completed, and push to the pull request actively.
+This will allow us to know that you have not abandoned the issue ticket.
+However, you should only alert reviewers about your pull request as explained below, to avoid flooding their GitHub notifications unnecessarily.

-"Ready for review" implies that things are working as expected.
+"Ready for review" implies that things are working as expected, according to how it is specified in the issue ticket you are working on.
 Ensure that you test the code that you are working on, that it works as expected.
-Don't just request for review when your PR is not yet done and working.
+Don't just request for review when your pull request is not yet done and working.

 The only time you should be making people review something incomplete is: if you want to show them what's not working, so that they can send help or guidance.
-If this is the case, be explicit about this in our Discord community channel or on your PR.
+If this is the case, be explicit about this in our Discord community or in the comment of your pull request (after you have submitted the pull request).